Python Bitwise Operators – Start operating on the bits of numbers

 3. Bitwise Xor (^)

 The bitwise Xor also takes two operands and performs Xor operation on the binary digits.
-The Xor operation gives 0 as a result when both operands are the same and 1 when operands are different.bitwise Xor operators in Python
+The Xor operation gives 0 as a result when both operands are the same and 1 when operands are different.
+This means it effectively toggles the bits, flipping 1s to 0s and 0s to 1s, wherever the operands differ.bitwise Xor operators in Python

 Example: